 Master of Science in Historic Preservation: Admissions Requirements

 The Master of Science (MS) in Historic Preservation program at the School of the Art Institute of Chicago (SAIC) is geared toward full-time students, and while part-time study is not prohibited, preference is given to applicants who plan to attend full time.
 Candidates must have earned a bachelor's degree from an accredited institution to gain acceptance into the program.
-Incoming students also must have completed prerequisite courses in architectural drafting, architectural history, and a survey of art history before beginning the program.
+Incoming students also must have completed prerequisite courses in architectural history and a survey of art history before beginning the program.

-An online application is required for the SAIC’s MS in Historic Preservation program.
+An online application is required for SAIC’s MS in Historic Preservation program.
 You will need a valid credit card and current email address in order to complete the form.
 Please review the following requirements carefully before submitting your application:

 - You must upload a 500- to 700-word statement of purpose that describes your work or research, how you arrived at your current focus/body of work, and future directions for your work.